CAMZYOS- mavacamten capsule, gelatin coated

 Strong CYP2C19 and CYP3A4 Inducers: Concomitant use of mavacamten (a single 15 mg dose) with a strong CYP2C19 and CYP3A4 inducer (rifampin 600 mg daily dose) is predicted to decrease mavacamten AUC0-inf and Cmax by 87% and 22%, respectively, in CYP2C19 NMs, and by 69% and 4%, respectively, in CYP2C19 PMs.

-CYP3A4 Substrates: Concomitant use of a 16-day course of mavacamten (25 mg on days 1 and 2, followed by 15 mg for 14 days) resulted in a 13% and 7% decrease in midazolam AUCinf and Cmax, respectively, in healthy CYP2C19 NMs.
-Following coadministration of mavacamten once daily in HCM patients, midazolam AUCinf and Cmax are predicted to decrease by 21 to 64% and 13 to 48%, respectively, depending on the dose of mavacamten and CYP2C19 phenotype.
+CYP3A4 Substrates: Concomitant use of a 16‑day course of mavacamten (25 mg on days 1 and 2, followed by 15 mg for 14 days) decreased AUCinf and Cmax of midazolam by 13% and 7%, respectively, in healthy subjects.
+Following coadministration of mavacamten once daily in HCM patients at the upper end of the therapeutic range, midazolam AUCinf and Cmax are predicted to decrease up to 45% and 24%, respectively.

 In Vitro Studies

-CYP Enzymes: Mavacamten does not inhibit CYP1A2, CYP2B6, or CYP2C8.
-At clinically relevant concentrations, mavacamten is not an inhibitor of CYP2D6, CYP2C9, CYP2C19, or CYP3A4.
+CYP Enzymes: Mavacamten does not inhibit CYP1A2, CYP2B6, CYP2C8, CYP2D6, CYP2C9, CYP2C19, or CYP3A4.
 Mavacamten is a CYP2B6 inducer.

 Transporter Systems: Mavacamten does not inhibit P-gp, BCRP, BSEP, MATE1, MATE2-K, organic anion transporting polypeptides (OATPs), organic cation transporters (OCTs), or organic anion transporters (OATs).